JeelVekaria/ChatGPT-Ethical-Analysis-in-Academia/README.md

 # ChatGPT-Ethical-Analysis-in-Academia
-Research project that conducted the use of ChatGPT in Academia via surveys to build visual models using Python
+Research project that I and a group of 4 students conducted the use of ChatGPT in Academia, namely universities and colleges.
+Data was collected through surveys and after a collection of 100 submissions.
+We fed that data into our Python code which imported Pandas, Numpy, and Matplotlib, for data visualization.
+We prepared a presentation and a report conducting our findings in this research.